Pi-31415/SMART-Swipe/README.md

 First download this entire repository to your computer.

-Then just run the built linux binary is in
+Then just run the built linux binary in
 ```
 ./build/linux/x64/release/bundle/smart_swipe_local
 ```